mielkevinc3/mielkevinc3/README.md

 - 👋 Hi, I’m @mielkevinc3
+- 💞️ I'm working as a software developer focused on frontend development after finishing my bachelors degree in business informatics at the university in Karlsruhe, Germany.
+Started studying in summer 2024 for my masters degree in computer science with focus on ML and AI ath the university of Karlsruhe.
 - 👀 I’m interested in building all kind of applications.
-Mainly frontend and little applications.
+Recently building all kinds of AI models for my studies and integrating them in applications to solve various tasks.
-- 🌱 I’m currently learning the MEAN stack.
+- 🌱 I’m currently learning to build all kinds of AI models from scretch and discovering the intrinsic workings of them.
-- 💞️ I’m working as a software developer after finishing my bachelors degree in business informatics at the university in Karlsruhe, Germany.
 - 📫 Just write me on GitHub to contact me.

 <!---